Robust image classification with multi-modal large language models: Experiments

 \subsection{Experimental Results}

 We present in \autoref{tab:multishield_effectiveness} the results on the effectiveness of \multishield in detecting adversarial examples across three distinct attack scenarios: (1) the baseline image classifiers is the target of attack without \multishield detection (Baseline); (2) \multishield is integrated during the final prediction while the image classifier is under attack (Multi-Shield); and (3) an adaptive attacker targets both the image classifier and \multishield, providing a worst-case evaluation of the defense mechanism (Multi-Shield - Adaptive Attack).
-Finally, we integrate our effectiveness analysis with \autoref{fig:eps_plots} showing the performance of \multishield against adversaries of varying strengths $\varepsilon$.
+We then integrate our analysis with \autoref{fig:eps_plots} showing the performance of \multishield against adversaries of varying strengths $\varepsilon$.
+Lastly, we compare \multishield with two state-of-the-art rejection defenses (i.e., \cite{melis2017deep} and \cite{sotgiu2020deep}) in \autoref{tab:comparison-soa}.

-\myparagraph{\multishield Effectiveness} We analyze the robustness of both robust and non-robust pre-trained models without \multishield (Baseline) and assess the impact of integrating \multishield to enable rejection of anomalous samples (Multi-Shield).
-The results in \autoref{tab:multishield_effectiveness} confirm that \multishield significantly enhances robust accuracy across all models.
-For example, we observe that \multishield raises the robust accuracy of the non-robust model \standardshort from $0\%$ (Baseline) to $91.8\%$ (Multi-Shield), successfully detecting nearly all adversarial examples and abstaining from incorrect predictions.
-The robustness boost with \multishield is notable even on robust models, with an average improvement of $32\%$ on CIFAR-10 and $65\%$ on ImageNet (Multi-Shield).
-These results highlight \multishield's effectiveness as an additional security layer to increase model resilience without requiring retraining of the underlying image classifier.
-The only trade-off is a slight reduction in clean accuracy, averaging $1.8\%$ on CIFAR-10 and $6\%$ on ImageNet.